-Measure 0330: Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following heart failure (HF) hospitalization 2879e: Hybrid Hospital-Wide Readmission (HWR) Measure with Claims and Electronic Health Record Data 2880: Excess days in acute care (EDAC) after hospitalization for heart failure (HF) 2888: Accountable Care Organization Risk-Standardized Acute Hospital Admission Rate for Patients with Multiple Chronic Conditions Numerator Statement The outcome for this measure is 30-day readmissions.
-We define readmissions as any inpatient acute care admission, with the exception of certain planned readmissions, within 30 days from the date of discharge from an index admission with a principal discharge diagnosis of HF in patients 65and older.
+#1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) The outcome for both the original HWR and ACR measures is 30-day readmission.
+We define readmission as an inpatient admission for any cause, except for certain planned readmissions, within 30 days from the date of discharge from an eligible index admission.
 If a patient has more than one unplanned admission (for any reason) within 30 days after discharge from the index admission, only one is counted as a readmission.
 The measure looks for a dichotomous yes or no outcome of whether each admitted patient has an unplanned readmission within 30 days.
-However, if the first readmission after discharge is considered planned, any subsequent unplanned readmission is not counted as an outcome for that index admission, because the unplanned readmission could be related to care provided during the intervening planned readmission rather than during the index admission.
-Additional details are provided in S.5 Numerator Details.
-The outcome for this measure is 30-day readmission.
-We define readmission as an inpatient admission for any cause, with the exception of certain planned readmissions, within 30 days from the date of discharge from an eligible index admission.
-If a patient has more than one unplanned admission (for any reason) within 30 days after discharge from the index admission, only one is counted as a readmission.
+However, if the first readmission after discharge is considered planned, any subsequent unplanned readmission is not counted as an outcome for that index admission because the unplanned readmission rather than during the index admission. #1891 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization The outcome for this measure is 30-day readmission.
+We define readmission as an inpatient admission for any cause, with the exception of certain planned readmissions, within 30 days from the date of discharge from the index admission for patients discharged from the hospital with a principal discharge diagnosis of COPD or principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD.
+If a patient has more than one unplanned admission (for any reason) within 30 days after discharge from the index admission, only the first one is counted as a readmission.
 The measure looks for a dichotomous yes or no outcome of whether each admitted patient has an unplanned readmission within 30 days.
-However, if the first readmission after discharge is considered planned, any subsequent unplanned readmission is not counted as an outcome for that index admission because the unplanned readmission could be related to care provided during the intervening planned readmission rather than during the index admission.
-The outcome for this measure is a count of the number of days the patient spends in acute care within 30 days of discharge from an eligible index admission for HF.
-We define days in acute care as days spent in an ED, admitted to an observation unit, or admitted as an unplanned readmission for any cause to a short-term acute care hospital, within 30 days from the date of discharge from the index HF hospitalization.
-Additional details are provided in S.5 Numerator Details.
-The outcome for this measure is the number of acute unplanned hospital admissions per 100 person-years at risk for admission during the measurement period.
+However, if the first readmission after discharge is considered planned, any subsequent unplanned readmission is not counted as an outcome for that index admission because the unplanned readmission rather than during the index admission.
+Numerator Details #0330 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Heart Failure (HF) Hospitalization The measure counts readmissions to any acute care hospital for any cause within 30 days of the date of discharge of the index HF admission, excluding planned readmissions as defined below.
+Planned Readmission Algorithm (Version 4.0) The planned readmission algorithm is a set of criteria for classifying readmissions as planned using Medicare claims and VA administrative data.
+The algorithm identifies admissions that are typically planned and may occur within 30 days of discharge from the hospital.
+The Planned Readmission Algorithm has three fundamental principles: